 Automatic Transmission Fluid

-Automatic transmission fluid is either a highly refined mineral oil or a newer synthetic blend.
+Automatic transmission fluid is a highly refined mineral oil or a newer synthetic blend.
 Manufacturers add detergents and other compounds to reduce oxidation, foaming, and other general wear concerns.
 Transmission fluid lasts much longer than engine oil because engine oil suffers from residue created in the engine's combustion chamber.
 This does not occur in transmissions.
 The red-colored automatic transmission fluid turns brown from heat and oxidation.

 Type of Fluid: Fluids offer different levels of protection.
 They contain surfactants, anti-oxidation compounds, detergents, anti-foam additives, anti-wear additives, and friction modifiers to help protect and add life to the transmission.